Tag Archive : indian marriage blog and articles

 As you embark on the incredible journey of parenthood, remember that nurturing your relationship is just as important as caring for your little one.
 Enjoy this remarkable chapter of your lives, cherishing the moments of joy, and growing stronger as a couple with each passing day.
 And if you need any help, we are there to guide you.

 In a properly functioning body, sleep helps the brain to process your emotions and memories at the optimum level.
-When you wake up well-rested your brain maintains a healthy mental and physical energy all throughout your day.
+When you wake up well-rested, your brain maintains a healthy mental and physical energy all throughout your day.

 2. Poor sleep can fuel conflicts.

 Research suggests that sleep deprivation is one of the primary causes of couple conflicts.
-Poor sleep leads to poor or irritated mood that causes frequent couple conflict, less understanding of partners’ emotions, and poorer conflict resolution.
+Poor sleep leads to poor or irritated mood that causes frequent couple conflicts, less understanding of partners’ emotions, and poorer conflict resolution.

 3. Sleep issues may increase marital aggression.